begolu2/rktik-thesis/02_conceptual.md

 ### Mindspaces

-Mindspaces collect internal thoughts of an identity as opposed to thoughts published to all users of Rktik.
+Mindspaces are the first of three kinds of mindsets.
+They collect internal thoughts of an identity as opposed to thoughts published to all users of Rktik.
 Both personas as well as movements are identities in Rktik and therefore have their own mindspace.

 **Persona Mindspace**